 Babies in the NICU can be as born prematurely as young as 23 weeks old gestation and as tiny as one pound.
 Many new parents can’t hold their newborn; they may only be able to touch them inside the isolette.
 So much family emotion is present at the time these tiny babies come into the world.
 The parents want to be by the side of their newborn, yet have to take care of the responsibilities at home and work.

 The first senses that newborns have are touch and smell.
 While the parents cannot be by the baby’s side 24/7, we can help them provide a bit of themselves to the baby by creating small flannel hearts.
 The small flannel hearts are given to the parents.
 The parents can sleep with and live with the hearts for a short period of time infusing their scent.
 The parents will then take the hearts to the NICU to be placed in the isolette with their baby.
 Through the sense of smell, this will help to give the baby some security of their parent being nearby.
 Each baby receives 2 hearts so that while one is being laundered and ‘re-scented’, the other heart is in their isolette.
-Approximately 2,000 Lovey’s are needed each year.
+Over 2,000 Lovey’s were donated in 2019.
 Lovey directions and patterns can be found here: March of Dimes Lovey

 When your loveys are completed, contact our Community Service Coordinator at email@example.com to arrange pickup.